 ALERT - As of April 29, 2018: Entities registering in SAM.gov (System for Award Management) must submit a notarized letter appointing their authorized Entity Administrator.
-Read their updated FAQs to learn more about changes to the notarized letter review process and other system improvements coming in June.
 It is crucial to complete your organizations registration with SAM.gov and send the notarized letter as soon as possible.
 Your organization must have an active registration in order to receive a contract award from USACE.
 This process can take up to 45 days to complete, so please do not delay this process.

 All Contractor Performance Evaluations are now generated, reviewed, and finalized electronically via the Internet.
 Architect-Engineer Contract Administration Support System (ACASS) is used for A-E contracts, Contractor Performance Assessment Reporting System (CPARS) for services, and Construction Contractor Appraisal Support System (CCASS) for construction.
 In 2006, Department of Defense issued a requirement that all DoD agencies implement additional security measures to protect information stored on DoD computers from unauthorized access.
 The Public Key Infrastructure and PKI identity certificate requirement was implemented in response to the mandate.